 Mr. Zito honorably served in the U.S. Army Field Artillery for nearly 23 years from 1991-2014 before retiring as a Command Sergeants Major.
 Throughout his career, Mr. Zito served both domestically and abroad – including three 12-month tours in Combat during Operation Iraqi Freedom.
 In 2011, upon his return from his third tour in Iraq, he was selected as one of the first two Command Sergeant Majors in the U.S. Army for the Defense Congressional Fellowship Program, which required the completion of a master’s degree in Legislative Affairs at The George Washington University and a yearlong assignment as a Defense Fellow for a U.S. Congressman.
 That year, he worked for a senior member of the House Appropriations Committee on Veterans Affairs, Defense, Homeland Security and Transportation, Housing and Urban Development policy.

 During Mr. Zito’s time on Capitol Hill, he worked for a total of three Members of Congress as Deputy Chief of Staff and later Chief of Staff.
 In these rolls, he led congressional staff in all legislative and political matters related to Homeland Security, Defense, Veterans Affairs, Commerce, Justice and Science, and Energy and Commerce.

-He holds a Bachelor of Science in Homeland Security from Excelsior College, a Masters of Arts in Emergency and Disaster Management from American Military University, and a Masters of Professional Studies in Legislative Affairs from George Washington University.
+Mr. Zito holds a BS.
+In Homeland Security from Excelsior College, a Master’s in Emergency and Disaster Management from American Military University and a Master’s in Legislative Affairs from The George Washington University.

-Bill is married to Christine Zito, a Registered Nurse, and together they have three children.
+He is married to Christine Zito, a Registered Nurse and together they have three children.